tontyoutoure/geant4_doc/README.md

 LLM-friendly Geant4 documentation.
 Formatted in `.md`, this content has been converted and cleaned from the official EPUB source.
 Both internal and external links have been removed, while tables and mathematical formulas have been processed into a more native format.

 The conversion process requires `pandoc`, and the cleaning process requires Python (any recent version will suffice).
 The scripts for both conversion and cleaning are located in the `scripts` directory.

-Currently, version 11.4 is included.
+Currently, documentation of Geant4 v11.4 is included.